Rolisteam/rolisteam-community-data/README.md

 **Adding .rcs File**

 When you are ready to submit your template for **public use**, create a Markdown file in your sheet's folder.
+Call it README.md.
 The file should have the following fields:

-* `authors`: A simple string telling who contributed toward the sheet (e.g. `John Smith`)
+* `Authors`: A simple string telling who contributed toward the sheet (e.g. `John Smith`)
-* `contact`: A simple string describing how to contact you.
+* `Contact`: A simple string describing how to contact you.
 You may give an email address, a nickname and the link on a forum, social network account whatever you want?
-* `instructions`: Add any details needed to use your character sheet.
+* `Instructions`: Add any details needed to use your character sheet.
 If it does some computations, you may tell them.
 * `Version`: You have to specify which version of rolisteam and RCSE you used for creating the charactersheet.
 * `Licence`: Add the text of your licence.
 You are the author of the sheet.
 You have to decide how you share it.
 * `Status`: Completed, WIP, draft